 Riley has focused much of her working life on sustainability, community organizing, food systems, and youth engagement.
 She was the Farm & Sea to Campus Coordinator for Farm to Institution New England (FINE) for 4 years.
 She served previously at both American University and Skidmore College as a Sustainability Coordinator and has helped both of those campuses start successful CSA programs with local farmers, and spent significant time at Skidmore in partnerships with students, faculty, dining services, distributors, and the Real Food Challenge to assess and analyze the local food purchases of the college and collaborate on plans to increase these purchases.
 Riley also worked with Center for Whole Communities and Knoll Farm in the Mad River Valley of Vermont.
 Riley started her own farm business, the Wily Tomato, in midcoast Maine in 2017, but is now exploring other options for sustaining her livelihood in addition to her work with MEFTI.
 Contact Riley by email at firstname.lastname@example.org.

 Renee Page is the Assistant Director for Healthy Communities of the Capital Area, a local public health organization that serves southern Kennebec County, where she oversees nutrition, obesity prevention, and access to local foods projects.
-She also coordinates the Maine Farm to School Network and Maine Farm to Institution and implements a local gleaning and nutrition education program in partnership with the Kennebec Sheriff’s Office.
+She coordinates the Maine Farm to Institution Network and implements a local gleaning and nutrition education program in partnership with the Kennebec Sheriff’s Office.
 Renee approaches farm to institution work with a public health lens and sees it as a way to combat obesity and improve health through increased access to fresh, local foods and helping local communities thrive.
 She holds a Masters degree in Public Health and did her undergraduate work in Food Science and Human Nutrition and Business Management and Accounting.
 Renee is a lifelong Mainer who loves the ocean and in her free time enjoys boating, fishing, cross-country skiing, camping (the tent kind), and restoring her 1860's farmhouse with her family.
 Contact Renee by email at email@example.com.